-The Zion Bishan safeguarding team was formed in 2018, and comprises Deaconess Deborah Yang, Danny Chua and Ee-Ling Shankar.
+The Zion Bishan safeguarding team was formed in 2018, and comprises Deaconess Deborah Liew Yang, Danny Chua and Ee-Ling Shankar.

 What is Safeguarding?

 Safeguarding is the process of protecting people from abuse or neglect.
 Abuse is a sin and offense towards the Living God because abuse harms His precious image-bearers.
-We aim to build a safe culture in Zion Bishan so that the church may be a place where we protect each other, especially the most vulnerable; a safe place for people who have suffered abuse; and a community of both justice and forgiveness.
-A safe culture means that every member and visitor can freely and confidently enjoy what God intends church to be – a place to truly know our Lord Jesus in loving communion with other believers.
+We aim to build a safe culture in Zion Bishan so that the church may be a place where we protect each other, especially the most vulnerable.
+We desire that every member and visitor can freely enjoy what God intends church to be – a place to truly know our Lord Jesus.

 Simply put, Scripture mandates it.
 The Lord Jesus commands it.
 The Church needs it.